jab/bidict/CONTRIBUTING.rst

 over the ~15 years that I've been the sole maintainer.

-If bidict has helped you or your company accomplish your work, especially work that you or your company were paid for, please `sponsor my work through GitHub <https://github.com/sponsors/jab>`__, and ask others you know who got value from my work to do the same.
+If bidict has helped you or your company accomplish your work, please `sponsor my work through GitHub <https://github.com/sponsors/jab>`__, and/or ask your company to do the same.

 Choose a tier and GitHub handles everything else.
-Sponsorship just goes on the same bill that GitHub already charges you or your company for automatically, so after the one-time signup, there's nothing extra to do.
+Your GitHub sponsorship will automatically go on the same bill you already have set up with GitHub, so after the one-click signup, there's nothing else to do.

 You can also sponsor my work through
 `Gumroad <https://gumroad.com/l/bidict>`__ or